RosterElf Logo

 Document everything

 Keep records of the data that raised concerns, conversations held, explanations given, and any outcomes.
-This documentation protects both employer and employee if questions arise later about how the matter was handled.
+This documentation protects both employer and employee if questions arise later.
 Integrating with payroll systems ensures time records flow accurately into pay calculations.

 Building a culture of accurate time recording